caicloud/helm-registry/README.md

         "description":"description"     // new chart description
     },
-    "configs":{                         // configs is the orchestration configuration of new chart "package":{                     // package indicates a original chart which new chart is from "independent":true,         // if the original chart is a independent chart, the option is true "space":"space name",       // space/chart/version indicate where original chart is stored "chart":"chart name",
+    "configs":{                         // configs is the orchestration configuration of new chart "package":{                     // package indicates an original chart which new chart created from "independent":true,         // if the original chart is an independent chart, the option is true "space":"space name",       // space/chart/version indicate where original chart is stored "chart":"chart name",
             "version":"version number"
         },
         "_config": {
             // root chart config, these configs will store in values.yaml of new chart.
         },
         "chartB": {                     // rename original chart as `chartB` "package":{